The Latest News

 Before You Arrive

 - Ask any unvaccinated participants in your group to stay home as much as possible during the 14 days prior to departure, get tested 5 days prior to departure, or both.
-Knowing that you've done one or both of these best practices will give you peace of mind as you load into the van for the trip to Montreat.

 While You Are In Montreat

 These requirements are laid out in North Carolina’s guidelines for overnight camps: